cphdat2sem2017-B/Week7-Scrum/readme.md

 		<td>Monday</td>
 		<td>Overview of Scrum</td>
 		<td>
-		How to work with agile, iterative software development using Scrum.
-We will look at why, what and how?<br>
+		How to work with agile, iterative software development using Scrum.<br>
+		Why / What / How?<br>
 		Make team contracts / Establish team contract for Fog project
 		</td>
 		<td>Pages 1-13</td>